-- if the appellant requests an in-person hearing, the respondent (e.g., the course Instructor, Chair and/or Dean) will be notified and may also appear at the appeal, where available. - appeals shall be based on the appellant's written submission (all relevant evidence and documentation related to the matter which is under appeal, and all relevant information contained in the student record) New evidence cannot be presented at the hearing. - if the appellant requests to be present at the hearing yet fails to appear before the Committee on the appointed day and time, the Committee may, without further notice, proceed to determine the appeal - if there are compassionate or medical grounds for nonappearance, the Chair or the Secretary to the Committee must be notified immediately.
+- if the appellant requests to be present at the hearing yet fails to appear before the Committee on the appointed day and time, the Committee may, without further notice, proceed to determine the appeal - if there are compassionate or medical grounds for nonappearance, the Chair or the Secretary to the Committee must be notified immediately.
 The Chair will determine the acceptability of these grounds and whether the appeal should be tabled.